k2font/k2font/README.md

 # Shoichiro
-I am a off-day software engineer developing web applications.
+I am a weekend software engineer developing web applications.
 I like backend and cloud infrastructure but I am also studying frontend.

 My occupation is a support engineer for a low-code development platform.